FullHuman/purgecss-docs/guides/vue.md

 ## Created with vue-cli

-This example shows how to set up Purgecss with vue-webpack template.
+This example shows how to set up PurgeCSS with vue-webpack template.
-Once you initialized your project with `vue init webpack`, install the webpack plugin for purgecss:
+Once you initialized your project with `vue init webpack`, install the webpack plugin for PurgeCSS:

 ```text
 npm i --save-dev glob-all purgecss-webpack-plugin